 • Building a network of colleagues and potential clients is crucial for graphic designers, especially for those who didn't attend a university design program.
 Freelance job boards, professionalization seminars and networking meetings can provide helpful opportunities for networking.

 For many aspiring designers, the prospect of entering into a new career may be daunting because of the large implied time commitment.
-However, dedicated students can work around this and greatly accelerate the process of learning Graphic Design skills.
-It will take focus and dedication to achieve, but if you put your mind to it, it is possible to become trained to enter the professional world as a Graphic Designer in as little as three months time.
-Most of this time will be consumed by training, but students will also want to take care of professional development work during this time as well.
+However, dedicated students can work around this and greatly accelerate the process of learning graphic design skills.
+It will take focus and dedication to achieve, but if you put your mind to it, it is possible to become trained to enter the professional world as a Graphic Designer in as little as three months' time.
+Most of this time will be spent on training, but students will also want to take care of professional development work during this time.

 What is a Graphic Designer?